Generic Name: Parathyroid Hormone (par a THYE roid HOR mone)

 - Very bad dizziness.

 - Very bad headache.

-- Very low blood calcium levels have happened with this medicine.
-The chance is highest when Natpara is stopped all of a sudden but can happen at any time.
+- Very low blood calcium levels have happened with Natpara (parathyroid hormone).
+The chance is highest when Natpara (parathyroid hormone) is stopped all of a sudden but can happen at any time.
 Call your doctor right away if you have any signs of low blood calcium levels like change in thinking; cramping of feet or hands; depression; memory problems; seizures; tingling of your lips, tongue, fingers, or feet; or twitching of face muscles.

 What are some other side effects of Natpara?